 Every day, to earn my daily bread I go to the market where lies are bought.
 Hopefully, I take up my place among the sellers. - Bertolt Brecht

-I am a marketer, living in Hong Kong (after 15 years or so in London) delivering programmes for a communications agency and its client base, so back in 2003 it made sense to find out about blogs as a way of directly communicating with public audiences.
+I am a marketer, living in London (on and off for the past 16 years, living in between in Hong Kong) delivering programmes for a communications agencies and their client base, so back in 2003 it made sense to find out about blogs as a way of directly communicating with public audiences.
 I pass on digital skills as part of the Econsultancy training team, was a contributing author to The Social Media MBA, do public speaking and have been a business adviser to an architectural studio based in Shenzhen, China.
 All of these things keep me on my toes.

 Prior to falling into this game I worked in a number of roles, from McDonald’s prep rooms building racks of frozen chips for frying, to heading a shift team in an oil refinery and a brief spell in marketing for financial institutions.

 Probably the role that was closest to my heart was club DJ, because of my love of music.
 I still like to step behind the wheels of steel and play the latest jackin’ cuts with some classics and some surprises just to keep people guessing.